udacity/machine-learning/projects/titanic_survival_exploration/project_description.md

 ## Starting the Project

-For this assignment, you can find the `titanic_survival_exploration.zip` archive containing the necessary project files as a downloadable in the **Resources** section. *You may also visit our [Machine Learning projects GitHub](https://github.com/udacity/machine-learning) to have access to all of the projects available for this Nanodegree.*
+For this assignment, you can find the `titanic_survival_exploration` folder containing the necessary project files on the [Machine Learning projects GitHub](https://github.com/udacity/machine-learning), under the `projects` folder.
+You may download all of the projects we\'ll use in this Nanodegree program directly from this repo.

 This project contains three files: